-3. A Dynamical System for Representing Time of Day
+7.4 A Dynamical System for Representing Time of Day

-A wide range of physiological and behavioral activities of organisms are linked to particular periods of earth's 24-hour day: fruit flies eclose from pupae at dawn (Pittendrigh, 1960-1961), cyanobacteria fix nitrogen at night (Golden, Ishiura, Johnson, & Kondo, 1997), chipmunks forage at times best suited to avoid predators (DeCoursey, Walker, & Smith, 2000), and humans exhibit their quickest reaction times shortly after midday.
+A wide range of physiological and behavioral activities of organisms are linked to particular periods of earth's 24-hour day: fruit flies eclose from pupae at dawn (Pittendrigh 1960-1961), cyanobacteria fix nitrogen at night (Golden et al. 1997), chipmunks forage at times best suited to avoid predators (DeCoursey et al. 2000), and humans exhibit their quickest reaction times shortly after midday.
 In these and numerous other cases, physiological and behavioral activities remain keyed to time of day even in the absence of all external cues such as daylight or temperature changes.
 That is, the timing of activities is under substantial endogenous control: organisms represent time of day through some internal process and use it to regulate their activities.
 One of the clearest examples is that animal species (both invertebrate and vertebrate) have preferred times to sleep.
-Even if an animal is deprived of sleep during this period and thereby suffers a sleep deficit, it will tend to delay its subsequent sleep to the preferred time.10 day) clock.
+Even if an animal is deprived of sleep during this period and thereby suffers a sleep deficit, it will tend to delay its subsequent sleep to the preferred time.10

+Researchers commonly refer to the mechanism responsible for daily timekeeping as a clock.
+Since, in the absence of external cues, most organisms maintain a highly reliable cycle with a period of approximately but not exactly 24 hours, it is called a circadian (circa = about + dies = day) clock.
 The assumption that there exists a clock reflects a common research heuristic: when a system performs some activity, assume one part of the system is responsible for it.
-This assumption, which Richardson and I (Bechtel & Richardson, 1993) labeled direct or simple localization, is fallible in that the activity may actually result from the coordinated operation of many components, not just (or even including) the one initially identified.
+This assumption, which Richardson and I (Bechtel and Richardson 1993) labeled direct or simple localization, is fallible in that the activity may actually result from the coordinated operation of many components, not just (or even including) the one initially identified.
 Even though there are now good reasons to challenge the assumption of a single clock,11 it paid off handsomely in animal research as researchers were able to localize the presumed clock in particular parts of organisms' brains.
-In mammals this was the suprachiasmatic nucleus (SCN) of the hypothalamus, a structure residing just above the optic chiasm where the nerve projections from the two eyes come together before resegregating en route to the thalamus.
-Several lines of evidence support the claim that the SCN is the central clock: lesioning the SCN renders mammals arrhythmic (Moore & Eichler, 1972), transplanting a donor SCN into animals whose own SCN has been removed restores rhythmic behavior (Ralph, Foster, Davis, & Menaker, 1990), and many neurons in SCN explants maintained in culture generate circadian rhythms (Welsh, Logothetis, Meister, & Reppert, 1995).
+In mammals